 The Colorado Springs Osteopathic Foundation, a hospital conversion foundation (Eisenhower Medical Center), was established August 14, 1984 as a 501(c)(3) 509a public charity.
 Its original purpose was to engage primarily in the conduct of medical care, medical education and public education.
 This was accomplished by operating an ambulatory osteopathic family practice clinic for the underserved populations in El Paso County and environs; operating a Family Practice Residency Program and providing a facility to train and educate osteopathic students, interns, and residents; conducting continuing medical education programs; and finally, educating the public in matters relating to osteopathic medicine and health.

 Today the Foundation is still organized and operated exclusively for charitable and educational purposes.
-On July 1, 2009, the Foundation became a private, non-operating foundation whose purpose is to improve the health and well-being of its community consistent with its osteopathic heritage.
+On July 1, 2009, the Foundation became a private, non-operating foundation whose purpose is to improve the health and well-being of its community consistent with its osteopathic heritage by awarding Grants to health and human service nonprofit organizations in El Paso and Teller counties and Osteopathic Medical Student Scholarships to students from Colorado.

 August 14, 1984